billthefarmer/notes/src/main/assets/help.md

 * Receive geo uris from other apps
 * Incremental search of notes
 * Dark or light theme for editing
-* Widget for new notes
+* Shortcut for new notes
 * Optional CSS styles
 * Optional JavaScript scripts
 * Back up notes to a zip file